chickenandpork/maildropqueue/README.md

 Building It
 ===========

-If you've gotten his far, you've got the source code.
+If you've gotten this far, you've got the source code.
 The only thing remaining is to build it:

 1) autoreconf -vfi
 2) make